-- Site Coordinator: Rusty May, Assistant Dean for Extended Campuses, jmay@augusta.edu, 706-721-6492 - Testing Contact: Diana Kingery, Administrative Associate, Diana.Kingery@uga.edu, 912-819-7719 - Testing Location: It is strongly recommended that designated assessment rooms are identified at the beginning of the semester to ensure compliance with accommodation needs.
+- Site Coordinator: TBD - Testing Contact: Diana Kingery, Administrative Associate, Diana.Kingery@uga.edu, 912-819-7719 - Testing Location: It is strongly recommended that designated assessment rooms are identified at the beginning of the semester to ensure compliance with accommodation needs.
 The DRC or pharmacy liaison can provide recommendations on testing arrangements.